madeofsun/vue-tsx-macros/README.md

   - infers component `name` from function or variable name
   - infers component `props` similar to `defineProps()` and `withDefaults()` from `vue`
   - infers component `emits` similar to `defineEmits()` from `vue`

+- `useRender$`

-  - adds special overload for `expose` from `setup` that allows to use it with correct type inference
+  - allows to expose instance properties with correct type inference and at the same time use `render` function inside `setup`

 - `defaultProps$`